junaiddodhia/junaiddodhia/README.md

-Full Stack Engineer with experience at high-growth YC startups, building and scaling products in fast-paced environments.
-Skilled across the stack with design and management expertise, committed to delivering results.
-Holds a Master’s in Information Systems from Carnegie Mellon and a passion for AI’s practical potential.
-Open to connecting with like-minded builders and innovators.
+Hi, I’m Junaid, an engineer-turned-designer.
+I was an early engineer at YC-backed pipekit.io, hold a Master’s in Information Systems from Carnegie Mellon, and teach coding at Pacific Preparatory and Maven.
+I’m passionate about shaping tools that shape us, with a growing interest in AI’s practical potential.
+I enjoy tennis, good questions, and better jokes.

 <!---